DPDK/dpdk/doc/guides/nics/mlx5.rst

     primary process and remapped to the same virtual address in secondary process.
 If the external memory is registered by primary process but has different virtual address in secondary process, unexpected error may happen.

+- Shared Rx queue:

+  - Counters of received packets and bytes number of devices in same share group are same.
+  - Counters of received packets and bytes number of queues in same group and queue ID are same.

 - When using Verbs flow engine (``dv_flow_en`` = 0), flow pattern without any
   specific VLAN will match for VLAN packets as well: